emilmemmedov/smart-sale/Readme.md

 ## Note:

 This purpose of project is to demonstrate all requirements of test task.
 It s not very advanced.
+I just tried implement all features which is mentioned in task description.